RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step4.md

 Check in the console if the resource was created as intended: https://console.us-ashburn-1.oraclecloud.com/object-storage/buckets

+Drill down into the new bucket to see its details and its contents; there should be a single file object.

 Or use

 `oci os bucket list --compartment-id=$compartmentId`{{execute}}

 to list all buckets and find the bucket created by Terraform: *tf-bucket*.
+You can use

+`oci os object list --bucket-name=$TF_VAR_lab_bucket_name`{{execute}}

+to list objects in the newly created bucket.

 The next command will generate an SVG visualization of the resources managed by Terraform, in a file called graph.svg.